datastaxdevs/workshop-spring-stargate/README.md

 - `clientSecret:` We will use it as a _password_ to contact Cassandra

-- `appToken:` We will use it as a api Key to interact with APIS.
+- `appToken:` We will use it as a api token Key to interact with APIs.

 To know more about roles of each token you can have a look to [this video.](https://www.youtube.com/watch?v=nRqu44W-bMU)

+**Note: Make sure you don't close the window accidentally or otherwise - if you close this window before you copy the values, the application token is lost forever.
+They won't be available later for security reasons.**

-We are now set with the Database and credentials.
-Let's code with Spring !
+We are now set with the database and credentials.
+Let's start coding with Spring !

 [🏠 Back to Table of Contents](#table-of-content)

 ## 5. Launch Gitpod

-[Gitpod](https://www.gitpod.io/) is an IDE 100% online based on Eclipse Theia.
-To initialize your environment simply click on the button below _(CTRL + Click to open in new tab)_ You will be asked for you github account.
+[Gitpod](https://www.gitpod.io/) is an IDE 100% online based on [VS Code](https://github.com/gitpod-io/vscode/blob/gp-code/LICENSE.txt?lang=en-US).
+To initialize your environment simply click on the button below _(CTRL + Click to open in new tab)_ You will be asked for you github account, as needed.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/datastaxdevs/workshop-spring-stargate)